lmapii/practical-zephyr/02_devicetree_basics/readme.md

 ```

 TODO: C style (`/* ... \*/`) and C++ style (`//`) comments are supported.
+TODO: won't explain braces and semicolon placing, the compiler will complain.
+TODO: details in [DEVICETREE SOURCE (DTS) FORMAT (VERSION 1)][devicetree-spec]

 The first line contains the _tag_ `/dts-v1/;` identifies the file as a version _1_ devicetree source file.
 Without this tag, the devicetree compiler would treat the file as being of the obsolete version _0_ - which is incompatible with the current major devicetree version _1_.
 The tag `/dts-v1/;` is therefore required when working with Zephyr.
 Following the version tag is an empty devicetree: It's only _node_ is the _root node_, identified by convention by a forward slash `/`.